Your HVAC Replacement cost guide for 2021

 Heat Pump HVAC system

 - What makes an HVAC heat pump different is it uses the outside air conditioning unit to cool and warm your house.
 The cost of an HVAC heat pump is a few hundred dollars more than an electric system but you will definitely make that back in energy savings.
 This system is arguably the most efficient system out of the 3 options.
-It uses the air conditioning unit to convert the outdoor ambient temperature into heat.
-This process is using the outdoor air to make heat instead of using electricity or gas.
+It uses the air conditioning unit to convert the outdoor ambient temperature into warmth.
+This process is using the outdoor air to create warmth instead of using electricity or gas.
 This is why it is so efficient.
 HVAC heat pumps are ideal for a homeowner who is planning to live in their home for many years.
 Where heat pumps underperform is up north.
-Since it uses the outdoor air to create heat, once temperatures drop below minis -10 degrees it starts struggling to keep up.
+Since it uses the outdoor air to create warmth, once temperatures drop below minis -10 degrees it starts struggling to keep up.

 Gas HVAC system

-- A gas HVAC system uses combustion in the furnace to create heat.
+- A gas HVAC system uses combustion in the furnace to create warmth.
 A new furnace cost more for a gas HVAC system because of all of the safety measures that must be put in place to prevent carbon monoxide poisonings.
 Many people believe this system delivers superior quality of heating over the other 2 system types.
 A gas system is ideal for the northern states and areas that provide access to inexpensive gas.
 The only downside to the system is the cost is high because of all the extra safety measures that must be taken to keep the homeowner safe.